Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 | Id: | Unique identifier in the JSON for HelloID.
 | DisplayName: | The value is shown when selecting the entitlement in HelloID.
 | Grant / Revoke: | It is possible to create a change when granting and revoking an entitlement.
 It is also possible to create a change when only granting or revoking an entitlement.
 Please look at the exampleChanges.json to see how this works.
 | Requester: | It is possible to edit who is the requester of the change.
-You can fill in the E-mail of the topdesk person or fill in "Employee" or "Manager".
+You can fill in the E-mail of the topdesk person or fill in "Requester" or "Employee" or "Manager".
 Please note that the requester must be a person that isn't archived.
 Use \n for "enter".
 | Request: | Fill in the request text.
 It is possible to use variables like $($p.Name.FamilyName) for the family name of the employee.
 | Action: | Commenly filled in the TOPdesk change template.
 If so use null.
 | BriefDescription: | Fill in the desired title of the change.